LiskArchive/lips/proposals/lip-define-serialization-blocks.md

 Consider a data structure `blockData` to be serialized, representing a valid block according to the Lisk protocol.
 The serialization procedure is done in 3 steps:

-1. Each transaction `trs` in the block payload `blockData.payload` is serialized according to the method described in [LIP0028][transactions-serialization].
+1. Each transaction `trs` in the block payload `blockData.payload` is serialized according to the method described in [LIP 0028][transactions-serialization].
 The resulting bytes replace the original `trs` in the payload.
 2. The block header `blockData.header` is serialized using the [method described below](#serialization-1), and the resulting bytes replace the original value in `blockData`.
 3. `blockData` is serialized according to the `block` schema.